onthebusiness/harelang.org/content/tutorials/libraries.md

 **You are strongly advised to read the license of vendored projects**.
-The Hare standard library, for example, uses the Mozilla Public License, which *requires* you to release any changes you make to standard library files the same Mozilla Public License.
+The Hare standard library, for example, uses the Mozilla Public License, which *requires* you to release any changes you make to standard library files under the same Mozilla Public License.
 Other licenses may have similar requirements.
 Read them!